Chris Hansen (politician): Political positions

-Hansen sponsored legislation to change the name of Columbus Day to be in honor of Frances Xavier Cabrini.
+Hansen sponsored legislation to change the name of Columbus Day to instead honor Frances Xavier Cabrini.
 He and Representative Dafna Michaelson Jenet sponsored a resolution criticizing President Donald Trump's travel ban.
 He support legislation to end capital punishment in Colorado.
 He was one of the signatories of a letter sent to Representatives Lauren Boebert and Doug Lamborn calling for them to resign for inciting the 2021 United States Capitol attack.
+He supported Denver's camping ban.

 The Colorado Sierra Club awarded Hansen as the state legislator of the year for 2019.
 He received an A rating from NARAL Pro-Choice America and was endorsed by the organization in the 2018 election.
 He received a 100% rating from the American Civil Liberties Union in 2017, 2018, and 2019.